angelalonso/robot/README.md

 # Status

 First version works with some caveats.
+The robot will not kill you unless you build that feature on top of this.
+Therefore, version 1.

 ## Version 1
 ### Hardware